rizar/ift6266h16/_posts/2016-04-18-regularization.markdown

 - pure dropout
 - dropout with column norm constraint of 1

 Quite expectedly, the training with dropout took much longer.
-Here are the results:
+Here are the results (I only report results with the regularization that worked better):

 - 8 layer VGG performance improved from 91.9% to 94.9% with pure dropout
-- 6 layer VGG performance improved from XXX to YYY with pure dropout
+- 6 layer VGG performance decreases from 94.8% to 93.6% with dropout and max norm
-- 4 layer LeNet performance improved from XXX to YYY with pure dropout
+- 4 layer LeNet performance improved from 93.9% to 94.8% with dropout and max norm

+It is interesting that in this round of experiments, dropout was only helpful for deeper networks.
+And the deeper the network, the more helpful it was.

 Currently, 8 layer VGG is my champion with a very small margin above less regularized 6-layer VGG.
 Its performance is 94.5% on the test and 96.4% on the full training set.
 This rather small margin suggests that I could try to increase the capacity of the network layers.
-Or maybe use advanced optimization techniques (momentum, annealing), to fine-tune the network.
+Or maybe use advanced optimization techniques (momentum, annealing) to fine-tune the network.